Storware/kodo-endpoints-manual/configuration/kodo-admin-portal/README.md

 # KODO Admin Portal

-Logging in with admin creditentials you will log in to KODO Admin Portal.
+Logging in with kodoadmin creditentials you will log in to KODO Admin Portal.

 ## As KODO administrator you have 5 menu items: